CSCfi/csc-user-guide/docs/apps/braker.md

 ### Interactive usage

-You can start interative batch job with command:
+You can start interactive batch job with command:

 ```text
 sinteractive -i